Craft Beer vs Regular French Beer Difference: A Complete Guide

 The American Influence on ‘Brasserie Craft’

 Then there’s the ‘brasserie craft’ – a term that clearly shows some American influence.
 These breweries tend to have a broader reach, maybe even national.
-Their inspiration often comes from American craft beer trends.
-This means you’ll see more hop-forward recipes, experimental styles like pastry sours or hazy IPAs, and sometimes labels with very technical hop names that might not mean much to the average French drinker.
+Their inspiration seems to come mostly from American craft beer trends, so you’ll probably notice more hop-forward recipes, kind of experimental styles such as pastry sours or hazy IPAs, and occasionally labels with very technical hop names that really do not mean much to the average French drinker.
 They often come in cans, too, which, honestly, many French consumers still associate with mass-produced, less interesting beers.

 Key Distinctions in Brewing Philosophy

-The distinction isn’t always black and white, and some breweries might blend elements of both.
-It’s more about the general direction and the primary audience they aim to reach.
-Some brewers are even starting to circle back to traditional styles after exploring the more experimental American trends, recognizing the appeal of familiar flavors.
+The distinction isn’t always that black-and-white, and some breweries might combine bits of both.
+I mean it’s less about the strict rule, and more about the general direction, and the main crowd they’re trying to reach, right.
+Some brewers are now sort of circling back to traditional styles after getting into the more experimental American trends, and along the way they’re starting to see the draw of the familiar flavors again.

 Ingredients and Innovation: The Heart of Craft Brewing